 The area remains open to the public all-year round, but we encourage visitors to join a guided tour to learn more about the buildings and the history of Sunnfjord.

-Tours of the open-air museum and historical buildings
+Individual tours of the open-air museum and historical buildings

 Barbeque grilling or any other use of open flames is not permitted on museum grounds.
 Please take care and help protect our valuable museum buildings.